rodu30/i18n-kit/README.md

 $ npm install --save git+ssh://git@github.com:rodu30/i18n-kit.git
 ```

-### Init
+### In any JavaScript app

 In order to make the same language and formatting settings available everywhere in your app import
-the `I18n` object to the entry point of your app (in a react app this usually is `index.js`).
-Then
+the `I18n` class (default export) to the entry point of your app (in a react app this usually is
-create a new instance with a few arguments:
+`index.js`).
+Then create a new instance with a few arguments:

 * `messages`: an object with the translations; has to be structured like this: